amklenk/Horiseon-refactor/README.md

         - header
         - nav
         - main
-        - article
+        - section
         - aside
-        - section
         - footer

 * The images did not have alt attributes.
 Alt attributes with descriptions were added to each simple image.
-Empty alt attributes were added to each SVG.
+Empty alt attributes were added to each icon in the aside.

+* The footer had an h2 tag, which does not fit the focus/importance of the heirarchy (the aside section had h3 tags).
+This was switched to an h4 tag, which is also reflected in the assigned CSS styling block.

 ### HTML Link Fixes
 * The title did not have a homepage link.
 This was fixed with href="/".